Mindfulness represents an in-the-moment and nonjudgmental way of responding to thoughts and feelings (Kabat-Zinn, 2012).

 Current research suggests that mindfulness is related to many benefits among children and teens—such as increased self-esteem, social skills, self-acceptance, calmness, emotion regulation, decreased anxiety, ADHD behaviors, depression, and conduct problems (Burke, 2009).

 Mindfulness training has also been associated with increased psychological wellbeing, self-regulation, and self-esteem among adolescents (Shruti, Uma, & Dinesh, 2018).

 This worksheet helps preschool to 5th-grade children to use five sentences to learn about the meaning of mindfulness.

 This worksheet helps kindergarteners and 1st graders to practice mindful eating by focusing on various sensations during a meal or snack.

-This worksheet helps 2nd and 3rd graders to better understand their feelings by creating an emotions wheel.
+This worksheet helps 2nd and 3rd graders to better understand their feelings by creating a feelings wheel.

 This worksheet promotes gratitude in kindergarteners and 1st graders by thinking about the positive impact of gratitude on their lives.